 - NSERC's vice-president, Research Grants and Scholarships Programs;

 - Health Canada's executive director, Science Policy Directorate; and,

 - Innovation, Science and Economic Development Canada's director general, Coordination Branch, Science and Innovation Sector.

-The TAPs steering committee's mandate is to provide strategic oversight of the program, including:
+The TAP Steering Committee's mandate is to provide strategic oversight of the program, including: